Someone Else’s Information on My Credit Report

 Why can't I get a credit report?

-It's common for consumers who are being mixed to have trouble getting their reports.
-That's because your personal information may be mixed with another consumer's file.
-It's very common for clients to tell me, "hey, I can't get my report no matter what I do".
+It’s common for consumers who are being mixed to have trouble getting their reports.
+This difficulty may be due to a mixed file, mixed files, or a mixed credit report—types of file errors where consumers' information becomes entangled or combined with that of another individual.
+Your personal information may be mixed with another consumer’s file, leading to mixed credit reports and making it hard to access your own data.
+It’s very common for clients to tell me, “Hey, I can’t get my report no matter what I do”.
 Getting your own report should be easy.

 We can help with that.